kyma-project/api-gateway/docs/user/apirule-migration/01-90-migrate-multiple-apirules-targeting-same-workload.md

 To learn how to do this, follow the procedure.

-> [!NOTE] Using both versions of APIRules for one target workload is not recommended.
+> ![NOTE] Using both versions of APIRules for one target workload is not recommended.
 Instead, migrate all APIRules targeting the same workload at once to version `v2`.
 Creating a temporary AuthorizationPolicy blocks internal traffic to the workload, which migration to APIRule `v2` causes anyway.
 Get acquainted with every step of [migration tutorials](./README.md).
 Note that any ALLOW-type AuthorizationPolicy automatically blocks traffic that doesn't meet the requirements of policies specified there.
 >
 > We recommend the following course of action:
 > 1. Apply the temporary AuthorizationPolicy that blocks in-cluster communication and unblocks `v1beta1` exposure to external traffic during the migration.